The 2015 edition of the India Art fair saw DAG securing a lavish booth across two different spaces spread over 11,000 sq. ft. Likened to a museum

 The DAG pavilion featured a business lounge, a publication/curio store as well as a seating area.
-A popular feature that was also continued the following year, the gallery hosted interactive sessions conducted at an adjacent auditorium.
-This show was complemented with an exhaustive ten volume publication entitled The Visual History of Indian Modern Art.
+The gallery hosted interactive sessions conducted at an auditorium within the booth.
+This show was complemented with an exhaustive ten-volume publication, titled The Visual History of Indian Modern Art.
+Extensive programming was organised for school children and for the visually impaired.